MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Go through the [deployment guide](proxy-deployment-any-app.md#conf-app) and verify that you have completed all the steps.
 Pay particular attention to the following:
     1. Make sure you create a new custom SAML app.
 You need this to change the URLs and SAML attributes that might not be available in gallery apps.
     1. If your identity provider does not allow the reuse of the same identifier (also known as Entity ID or Audience), change the identifier of the original app.

+#### Cannot configure controls for native apps

+Native apps can be detected heuristically and you can use access policies to monitor or block them.
+Use the following steps to configure controls for native apps.

+**Recommended steps**

+1. In an access policy, add a **Client app** filter, and set it equal to **Mobile and desktop**.
+1. Under Actions, select **Block**.
+1. Optionally, customize the blocking message that your users get when they're unable to download files, for example, "You must use a web browser to access this app".
+1. Test and validate that the control is working as expected.

+#### "App is not recognized" page appears

+Cloud App Security can recognize over 16,000 apps through the cloud app catalog (**Discover** -> **Cloud app catalog**).
+If you are using a custom app that is configured through Azure AD SSO that is NOT one of the 16,000 apps, you will come across an **App is not recognized** page.
+To resolve the issue, you must to configure the app on the Conditional Access App Control.

+**Recommended steps**

+1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
+1. In the banner, click **View new apps**.
+1. In the list of new apps, locate the app that you are onboarding, click on the **+** sign, and then click **Add**.
+    1. Select whether the app is a **custom** or **standard** app.
+    1. Continue through the wizard, make sure that specified **User-defined domains** are correct for the app you are configuring.
+1. Verify the app appears in the **Conditional Access App Control apps** page.

+#### "Request session control" option appears

+After adding an app, you may see the **Request session control** option.
+This occurs because only featured apps have out-of-the-box session controls.
+For any other app, you must go through a self-onboarding process.

+**Recommended steps**

+1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Settings**.
+1. Under **Conditional Access App Control**, select **Admin onboarding/maintenance**.
+1.

 <a name="onboarding-apps-additional-considerations"></a>